Last Updated on by

 (This page may contain affiliate links which means I may earn a small commission at no extra cost to you.
 You can read my full disclaimer policy here.)

-Weird Things that Happens With Newborn Babies
+Weird Things That Newborn Babies Do

 Lots of Spit Up

 I remember how my little baby use to spit up ALL.
 THE.
 TIME.
 I went through multiple shirts a day cause I would always end up getting puke on me (I could never get the burp rag there in time lol).

 But when my baby was a newborn, almost every single diaper change I was dodging poop.
 And there were plenty of times where I was cleaning it off of tables, chairs, floors, walls, ME, you name it!

 Watch Out for that Pee

 You’ve probably heard of how baby boys will pee while changing their diaper.
 BUT baby girls can have projectile pee when you’re changing them too.

 Eye Color May Change